 The 12-week program includes applied learning sessions, art experiences and a final project.

-Twenty-three participants were selected for the inaugural cohort.
-The Collective 2019 consisted of leaders from a variety of industries and professions.
+To date, 47 participants have graduated from the program, and The Collective alumni consist of leaders from a variety of industries and professions.

 Arizona's Children Association